 If you want to use local devices, start the Appium Server with preferred configurations and the server console will be launched on the host and port you specified.
 NOTE!
 If you use cloud services (such as Bitbar Public Cloud) you don’t need to start Appium Server.

-With Appium Desktop you don’t need to work with command line, but in case you have to or you have integrated your Appium environment with some tools, you can also work with command line to get things done.
+With Appium Desktop you don’t need to work with command line, but in case you have to or you have integrated your Appium environment with some tools, you can also work with the command line to get things done.

 TIP!
 When drafting desired capabilities for your test, Appium Desktop is capable to return specific desired capabilities that are missing.
 For example, “testdroid_target”, “testdroid_project”, “testdroid_testrun” etc.